How to apply for GP training

 - Once you have been offered a training place with a college, you must complete your training towards your GP fellowship with that college.
 You cannot change to the training program of the other general practice college during your training.

-- RACGP has an online test that must be undertaken on 22 July 2017.
-If you are unavailable to attend one of the nominated testing locations on that day, you will be asked to apply in 2018 to begin training in 2019.
+- RACGP has an online test (CAAKT) that must be undertaken.
+If you are unavailable to attend one of the nominated testing locations on that day, you will be asked to reapply for the next intake.

 - There is a different process for GP training applicants who are on temporary 457 resident visas.